Connect

 Google’s auth page loads.
 Sign in with the account that owns your business calendar, approve, and you’ll be redirected back to ServiceBooked.

-What the AI does with calendar access
+What the AI Receptionist does with calendar access

 - Checks availability before offering slots in conversations: “I have Tuesday at 2pm or Thursday at 10am — do either work?”

-- Respects your business hours: even if Tuesday at 6am is technically free in your calendar, the AI won’t offer it.
+- Respects your business hours: even if Tuesday at 6am is technically free in your calendar, the AI Receptionist won’t offer it.

 - Books confirmed appointments: when a caller agrees, the event lands on your calendar with the contact’s name, phone, and a summary of the conversation.